Database Diagram (ERD) Design Tool for SQL Server

 - Convert a virtual relation into a foreign key

-Printing a database diagram
+Printing a diagram

 Page options allow you to set the following page settings: